charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - **VMs too slow.**
   Some provenance collectors require running the code in a virtual machine.
   We know a priori that these methods are prohibitively slow, with Panorama reporting 20x average overhead [@yinPanoramaCapturingSystemwide2007].
-  The provenance systems we are interested in have overheads in the 1.01x -- 3x range.
+  The provenance systems we are interested in have overheads in the 1.01x -- 3x range.  [^DSK: maybe say instead that we don't use prov systems that have VM overheads over 3x?]

-- **Requries recompilation.**
+- **Requires recompilation.**
   Some provenance collectors require the user to recompile their entire application and library stack.
-  This is prohibtively onerous and negates the otherwise low cost of switching to system-level provenance we are pursuing.
+  This is prohibitively onerous and negates the otherwise low cost of switching to system-level provenance we are pursuing.

 - **Requires special hardware.**
   Some methods require certain CPUs, e.g., Intel CPUs for a dynamic instrumention tool called Intel PIN.